19 February 2020

 Cash ISA

-Usually offered by a bank or building society which gives you tax-free interest on a fixed or variable rate and doesn’t count towards your Personal Savings Allowance (PSA).
-Cash ISAs could be suitable for your short-term savings goals as they don’t invest in the stock market but with current low interest rates, your savings won’t grow much, and you might not be keeping up with inflation.
+Usually offered by a bank or building society which gives you tax-free interest on a fixed or variable rate and doesn’t count towards your Personal Savings Allowance (PSA - see below).
+Cash ISAs could be suitable for your short-term savings goals as they don’t invest in the stock market.
 You might consider a cash ISA as your ‘emergency’ pot of money for any unexpected expenses or a last-minute holiday.

 Investment ISA